tomkerkhove/promitor/docs/configuration/metrics/azure-storage-queue.md

 Supported metrics:
 - MessageCount
-- Duration
+- TimeSpentInQueue

-Duration is the time in seconds that the first message has been in the queue.
+TimeSpentInQueue - Time in seconds that the oldest message has been waiting in the queue to be processed.

 Example:
 ```yaml